Manage a tech company? Learn why you must have cyber liability insurance

 When you run a business that is vested in digital services or products, it will involve your clients or customers sharing very sensitive information, which also includes various business and financial credentials.
 Besides client information, a technology company will also have other sensitive data such as business contracts, e-mails, pricing, employee details, etc. that can be vulnerable and thus open to exploitation.

 The data on cybersecurity paints a clear picture of the type of cyber risks a business has to endure.
 AV-TEST registers over 350,000 new malware every single day, i.e over 127 million new malware every year!
 And the numbers keep on rising because data exploitation is a lucrative crime as various laws and regulations rush to catch up with this ever-evolving sector.
-The news of Yahoo being hacked in 2016 compromising over 3 billion accounts is an example of how damaging data breaches can be not only to short term business but long term reputation and business.
+The news of Yahoo being hacked in 2016 compromising over 3 billion accounts is an example of how damaging data breaches can be not only to short-term business but long term reputation and business.
+Sites like Jumia sales online Protect their business by having a cyber liability insurance

 In January 2019 alone, 1,769,185,063 user accounts were breached across various hacks.
 So it goes without saying that like every business, a business working with digital products or services will also experience its fair share of risks.
 Companies that can manage cyber risk well will gain client and investor confidence and thus experience business growth.
 And this brings us to Cyber liability insurance.